roninsignal/PSA/README.md

 Know thyself

 # Author
-Two kids in the middle of nowhere
+kid in the middle of nowhere